andrew/ultimate-awesome/README.md

 - [awesome-bertelsmann-tech-scholarship](https://github.com/kkdroidgit/awesome-bertelsmann-tech-scholarship) - A list of awesome Scholarship articles, guides, blogs, courses and other resources.
 - [awesome-gamedev](https://github.com/KolegaLiterat/awesome-gamedev) - I just made this list to arrange different gamedev resources.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
+- [awesome-libp2p](https://github.com/libp2p/awesome-libp2p) - Useful resources for using libp2p and building things on top of it.
 - [awesome_glc](https://github.com/lingyzhu0101/awesome_glc) - [Paper List‘25] Paper list of Generative Image Compression (GIC), Generative Video Compression (GVC), Extreme Learned Image Compression (ELIC), and Extreme Learned Video Compression (ELVC) for Human Vision and Machine Vision.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.
+- [awesome-hl7-dicom](https://github.com/michaelleehobbs/awesome-hl7-dicom) - A curated list of awesome HL7 and DICOM of resources, tips, and guides.
 - [puppet-guide](https://github.com/mikeroyal/puppet-guide) - Puppet Guide .
 - [awesome-github-readme-profiles](https://github.com/Mindula-Dilthushan/awesome-github-readme-profiles) - GitHub Readme Design.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.